leedongwei/CRIMP/meteor/docs-API.md

 * Respond 200 for successful login
 * Respond 201 for successful creation
 * `roles` in increasing order of access: denied, pending, partner, judge, admin, hukkataival
+* `GET` 'api/logout' to destroy the session

 <br><br><br>

 ## POST '/api/judge/report'
-* Used by judges to report in when they are judging a route
+* Used by judges to report in when they are judging a route, and to inform everyone if there is a clash
-* Server will track the judges currently active (login/scoring) on all the routes in an array
-* If there is no activity from a judge for 6mins, he will be removed from the array
-* Removal can be enforced by setting `force` to true, which covers the case when judges are substituted from duty
+* Used by admin to make sure that the judges are on the right route

 #### Request
 ```
-header: [FB Auth Credentials]
+header: {
+  x-user-id: 'A6kvTowyvNz...',
+  x-auth-token: 'RCDBy6X3zS8...'
+}
 body: {
-  categoryId: 'NWQ'
+  category_id: 'NWQ'
-  routeId: 'NWQ01
+  route_id: 'NWQ1
   force: false
 }
 ```
+* Server will track the judges currently active (on scoring duty)
+* If there is no activity from a judge for 10mins, he will be removed from the array
+* Removal can be enforced by setting `force` to true, which covers the case when judges are substituted from duty

 #### Response
 ```
 Status: 200 OK
 Body: {
-  adminId: 'happycaterpie',
+  admin_id: 'A6kvTowyvNz...',
-  adminName: 'Weizhi'
+  admin_name: 'Weizhi'
-  categoryId: 'NWQ',
+  category_id: 'NWQ',
-  routeId: 'NWQ01'
+  route_id: 'NWQ01'
   state: 1
 }
 ```
-* `adminId` and `adminName` refers to the active judge on that route
+* `admin_id` and `admin_name` refers to the active judge on that route
 * `state` 1 for successful request, 0 for failed request
-* `adminId` and `adminName` be your's if successful, someone else's if failed.
+* `admin_id` and `admin_name` be your's if successful, someone else's if failed.
 * Request will fail when there is already a judge on that route